ClickHouse/ClickHouse/docs/en/data_types/special_data_types/interval.md

 └─────────────────────┴───────────────────────────────┘
 ```

-Intervals of different types can't be combined in one `INTERVAL` operator.
-You can't use the expressions like `INTERVAL 4 DAY 1 HOUR`, so you need to express intervals in the minimal units.
-For example, `1 day and an hour` interval should be expressed as `INTERVAL 25 HOUR`.
+Intervals of different types can't be combined.
+You can't use intervals like `4 DAY 1 HOUR`, express intervals in the units that smaller or equal the the smallest unit of the interval.
+For example, `1 day and an hour` interval can be expressed as `25 HOUR` or `90000 SECOND`.

 You can't perform arithmetical operations with the `Interval`-type values, but you can add intervals of different types consequently to some value.
 For example: